e107inc/e107-easyshop/readme.txt

 Changelog:
 ==========
-Version 1.41 (EasyShop, XXXX XX, 2009)
+Version 1.41 (EasyShop, June XX, 2009)
  * Sub-goals for release 1.41:
 	- bugfixing
  * New/Added Features:
 	- easyshop_latest_menu.php: new menu to display latest product addition
+	- ipn_functions.php: when minimum stock level of 1 is reached for stock products the admin will receive an alert by e-mail
+	- ipn_functions.php: when user purchased more than there is in stock the the admin will receive an alert by e-mail
+	- easyshop_class.php: new function easyshop_alerts to send e-mails to admin
  * Altered Features:
-   - None
+   - includes/prototype.js: upgrade from 1.6.0.2 to 1.6.0.3
  * Bugs Fixed:
    - TODO: easyshop.php: email override without main categories returned to easyshop?allcat without rendering Information level correctly
-   - TODO: easyshop.php: sendout mail bcc or sending digital download fails when IPN is on (works for email override setting)
+   - easyshop.php: (bugtracker #78) sending digital download as email attachment fails when IPN is on (works for email override setting)
+   - enabledJS.js: changed url behavior
+   - easyshop_class.php: remove test line $to_email = "webstartinternet@gmail.com"; and activate the commented out line above
    - easyshop.php: fixed email override to ignore address data when user is logged in
    - easyshop.php: fixed email override address data language terms EASYSHOP_SHOP_90 and EASYSHOP_SHOP_91
+   - easyshop_class.php: improved function easyshop_senddownloads
    - easyshop_specials_menu.php: fixed presentation if no image is connected to product
+   - e_meta.php: disabled javascript calls
+   - track_checkout.php: implemented missing currency sign
+   - includes/ipn_functions.php: fixed missing price per bought product in Completed orders report
+   - includes/enabledJS.js: fixed url in function enabledJS()
  * Minor Changes:
    - languages/English.php: added new language terms for easyshop_latest_menu.php
+   - languages/English.php: added new language terms for easyshop_class.php
    - easyshop_ver.php: adjusted for version 1.41
    - plugin.php: adjusted for version 1.41